segment was partly funded by a Local History Grant issued by the Brisbane City

 The creek's valley continues to undergo further extensive clearing of its native vegetation by property development supported by the finance industry, and related commercial activity.

-The most recent chapter in any chronicle of pollution of the valley by industrial activity has opened with the detection of a vast 100,000 litre oil leak from the Santos-owned Moonie to Brisbane pipeline adjacent to Bulimba Creek at Carindale in the week of the 13th of August, 2008, requiring the removal of hundreds of truckloads of contaminated soil from the suburb's Recreation Reserve [ S.E.
+The most recent chapter in any chronicle of pollution of the valley by industrial activity, opened with the detection of a vast 100,000 litre oil leak from the Santos-owned Moonie to Brisbane pipeline adjacent to Bulimba Creek at Carindale in the week of the 13th of August, 2008, requiring the removal of hundreds of truckloads of contaminated soil from the suburb's Recreation Reserve [ S.E.
 Advertiser 20.08.08 ].
 Recalling that the pipeline was laid in 1964, the incident raises questions about the adequacy of monitoring of the condition of the oil pipeline and the neighbouring gas pipeline in the last 25 years.

 This historical segment illustrates the evolution of the Bulimba Creek catchment's social context; from its indigenous and early non-indigenous populations' acute economic dependency upon the creek and its catchment's resources; through its more recent role as a conduit of effluent and storm-water runoff, and as host to one of the most rapid rates of population growth in Queensland, to a dawning recognition in the community of the creek's value as an environmental, recreational and educational resource.